-For a closer look at the lyrics, tune and how the anthem became part of matchday at the Emirates, read on.
+For a closer look at the lyrics, tune and how the anthem became part of matchday life at the Emirates, read on.

 North London Forever chant lyrics and tune